InformaticsMatters/dls-fragalysis-stack-kubernetes/README.md

 by our [OpenShift deployment] and yields plays that can be run from an [AWX] server.

-## Building the documentation
+## Project documentation
-The documentation is written in [Sphinx] and is the source of this project's GitHub **PAGES**.
-For details of how this is done refer to the documentation [notes] in our OKD Orchestrator project.
+The documentation is written in [Sphinx].
+To build the documentation (from within an environment that satisfied `build-requirements.txt`), which results in the main index page `docs/build/html/index.html`, run the following from the project root: -

+    sphinx-build -Eab html docs/source docs/build/html

 ---